mymatsubara/osucraft/README.md

 ### Windows

 Download the executable [here](https://github.com/mymatsubara/osucraft/releases/tag/0.1.0) and run it.
-Now you should be to access the server on the address `localhost`.
+Now you should be to access the server on the address `127.0.0.1:25565`.

 ### Linux and MacOS